RalphHightower/blog/README.md

 2. If, and only if, agents have developed probable cause that a person is guilty of a crime, they can arrest them—restrain their physical movements.
 That includes, of course, Americans or anyone else who assaults law enforcement.
 3. At all times, including during arrests, agents may not employ force that is unreasonable under the circumstances.

+South Carolina has blown past 30 No Kings rallies, with new ones popping up hourly.
+Check NoKings.org for the latest.

 <!--
 SC Democrat Primary
 2026-06-09T11:00:00Z – 2026-06-09T23:00:00Z